 However, this doesn’t mean that using NFTs as an investment tool is out of the question.
 One way you could get lucky with an NFT is if you purchase a non-fungible token album from a well-known musician for $400,000, and a year later, something significant happens to the artist like a tragic death or their fame skyrockets to mind-blowing levels.
 You can likely resell the musician’s album NFT and potentially double, triple or quadruple your initial investment.
 But you’ve been warned — NFTs could suffer steep drops in value as non-fungible token hype and demand wanes.
 It’s also worth noting that if the value of Ethereum falls, NFTs will take a tumble, too.

-It’s difficult for some to wrap their minds around the concept of NFTs.
-Why would someone spend millions of dollars on something they can’t even touch?
+It’s difficult for some to wrap their minds around the concept of NFTs, but that's understandable.
+I mean, why would someone spend millions of dollars on something they can’t even touch?
 Well, think of non-fungible tokens as a niche for high-brow, digital-art enthusiasts.
 The same way art collectors wouldn’t mind giving up an arm and a leg for a one-of-a-kind Picasso painting, there are virtual-art lovers who see true value in owning the original source of a scarce, culturally relevant digital asset.

 I truly hope NFTs are not just a fad.
 This new crypto-art craze is an amazing new way for talented, underappreciated artists to earn income and royalties as live performances and art shows are paused in many states.